EnigmaVSSUT/Induction-2022/Competitive Programming/Practice/README.md

 - [Question 5](https://codeforces.com/problemset/problem/493/D)

 #### N.B : Your final Competitive Programming Contest will be held on `24.04.2022` on the basis of which you will be marked in the Induction Process.
 Make sure you attend it positively.
 Further timing of the Contest will be notified to you on our Discord Channel.
-So keep practicing & Stay Tuned!
+So keep practicing & stay tuned!